Magnu-Shaak/Calc123/README.md

 4 - Download "main.py" and "oled_extension.py" from this repo.
 They are stored under the "Production" Folder

-5 - Mount the XIAO RP 2040 to your computer
+5 - Mount the microcontroller to your computer
     -Hold the 'B' (boot) bottom
     -Connect it to the computer via a usb-c to [anything on your computer] cable -Release the 'B' bottom

-6 - Upload Circuit Python's .u2f file onto the XIAO RP 2040
+6 - Upload Circuit Python's .u2f file onto the microcontroller
     -It Should self eject and reconnect as CIRCUITPY

 7 - From the kmk_firmware zip file, Upload the "KMK" folder and boot.py into the root of the CIRCUITPY drive